statswork

 How Does Image Classification Improve Diagnosis?

-AI can sort out a host of minute abnormality features the human eye may miss.
+More accurate AI can detect subtle abnormal features that the human eye may miss.

-AI provides clinicians with information and assists them in clinical decision-making
+Decision support AI provides clinicians with information and assists in clinical decision-making.

 Obstacle that Exists to Utilizing Image Classification?